Skip to main content

 A picture of MacMonnie's Fountain, Eufaula, Alabama

-The three-tiered wrought-iron fountain is crowned by a cherub and fits in perfectly with the character of downtown.
+A cherub crowns the three-tiered wrought-iron fountain and fits in perfectly with the character of downtown.
 It was purchased from the city of Dayton, Ohio, in 1880.

 Manny